kaspermunch/PopulationGenomicsCourse/Projects/README.md

 -----------------------------------------------------------------------------------------------

 In this project you will perform an extension of the analysis you did in the exercise on selective sweeps.
-You will identify regions affected by positive selection on the X chromosome by comparing within and between human populations.
+You will identify regions affected by positive selection on the X chromosome by comparing patterns of genetic variation within and between human populations.

 ### Investigate the following